cesarParra/apexdocs/README.md

 // TODO

+### Guides and Samples (TODO - Create Github Wiki)

+* Integrate with Vitepress
+* Integrate with Docsify
+* Skip the Reference Guide (index.md) file
+* Add frontmatter to the generated files
+* Filter out files

 ### Importing to your project

 If you are just interested in the Apex parsing capabilities, you can use the standalone [Apex Reflection Library](https://www.npmjs.com/package/@cparra/apex-reflection) which is what gets used by this library behind the scenes to generate the documentation files.

+---

 ## 📖 Documentation Guide